chaehyeonsong/discocal/README.md

 <img src="./docs/figs/detection_sample.png" width="400" height="300">

-If you don’t want to verify images, turn off the “check_detection_results” option in "main.cpp".
+If you don’t want to check images, turn off the “check_detection_results” option in "main.cpp".

 **Parameters(for experts)**: